We are open: MON to FRI 10AM – 5PM / SAT 10AM – 4PM

 • Can develop a silver-gray patina over time if not oiled

 Many luxury outdoor furniture brands choose teak because it can last over 20 years with minimal care.
 In coastal regions, itโ€™s particularly valued for resisting salt and moisture damage.
+Additionally, you can learn more about best materials for outdoor furniture to compare teak against other options.

 Aluminum is another top choice for patio furniture.
 Powder-coated aluminum resists rust and fading, making it perfect for modern designs and humid climates.